 Arthur Barker, known affectionately by all the succeeding members of his family as Great Grandfather Barker, must have been a man of great resolve and tenacity of purpose.
 He began by working in a ‘shop’ (or workshop) situated at the bottom of the garden of a house in North Road, Earls Barton.

-Shortly after World War II, Barkers expanded considerably in Earls Barton.
-A new factory was designed and built in Station Road for the making of ladies footwear.
-This enabled the older factory to be developed and to concentrate on men’s boots and shoes only.
+1945 – After World War II, Barker Shoes expanded in Earls Barton.
+A new factory was built in Station Road for the making of ladies shoes.
+This enabled the older factory to concentrate on men’s footwear.

-In recent years Barker shoes have become much sought after by discerning customers.
+Barker Shoes have become much sought after by discerning customers.
 Both classic and casual styles are always in demand at prestigious stores around the world where the ‘English look’ is increasingly popular.